(tinctura Quassia amara)

 One of its traditional uses is as a natural insecticide and it is effective against lice and skin parasites.

 For many centuries Quassia was the most famous and effective fever remedy in the world, until the appearance of synthetic drugs.

-Quassia effectively lower fevers.
+Quassia effectively lowers fevers.
 It can also be used in such cases as anorexia nervosa and digestive sluggishness; it is also a powerful digestive bitter.

 It has potential for use as a natural anti-fertility agent; extract of the bark has potential for use as a natural anti-fertility agent.